 Kjerringøy – one of the best kept secrets in Europe

-We actually wanted to go to Lofoten
+Actually we wanted to go to Lofoten

 The small harbor town of Kjerringøy

-Cars will no longer drive here because the road is blocked for hours in a few meters to secure the steep slopes against rockfall.
-From here, which is actually the northernmost point of Kjerringøy, we enjoy a unique panorama over the Karlsøfjord to the neighboring uninhabited islands.
-Occasionally a cargo ship or fishing trawler chugs in the fairway in front of us and gives us a feeling for the size of this fjord.
-According to the mood, a school with whales should swim through here.
-And it shouldn’t be that unlikely during the herring season.
+Cars will no longer drive here, because the road is closed for hours in a few meters to protect the steep slopes from falling rocks.
+From here, actually the northernmost point of Kjerringøy, we enjoy a unique panorama over the Karlsøfjord to the neighboring uninhabited islands.
+Occasionally a cargo ship or fishing cutter chugs in the fairway in front of us and gives us a feel for the size of this fjord.
+According to the mood, a school of whales should swim through here.
+And that shouldn’t be so unlikely during the herring season.

 Fancy hiking on Kerringøy

-Slowly, we set out the next morning and literally creep, lost in thought, to the ferry, which takes us north again on the European route E6.
-We look back wistfully and leave a piece of heart here in Kjerringøy.
+We slowly get up the next morning and sneak formal, lost in thought, to the ferry that brings us back north towards the European route E6.
+We look back wistfully and leave a piece of our heart here in Kjerringøy.